Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 The essence of strategy is choosing what not to do - Michael Porter

-The next major export after patient monitors is defibrillators for NIHON KOHDEN CORPORATION.
-Neurology, ECG, Cell counters etc. only accounted for a small percentage of the export sales for the manufacturer.
+The second major export after patient monitors is defibrillators for NIHON KOHDEN CORPORATION.
+The low volumes of sales for neurodiagnostic equipment, ECG machines, blood cell counters, ventilators etc. means each only individually accounted for a small percentage of export sales for the manufacturer.

-In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for exporusing mono-phasic defibrillation.
+In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for export using mono-phasic defibrillation.
 The details of this TEC-2200K series can be found in the 1997 Product Guide.

 The monophasic CardioLife TEC-2200K series was launched for export in May 1997